 Segment Overview

-The DRC segment of the Lobito Corridor is, by every meaningful measure, the most consequential stretch of the entire project.
-Running approximately 850 kilometers from the Angolan border crossing at Dilolo through the mining capital of Kolwezi to the provincial capital of Lubumbashi, this segment traverses the southern DRC's Katanga mining province — a geological formation that contains the world's largest reserves of cobalt, globally significant deposits of copper, and increasingly important reserves of lithium, germanium, and tin.
-The entire economic logic of the Lobito Corridor depends on whether this segment can be rehabilitated to the point where it offers miners a faster, cheaper, and more reliable route to the Atlantic Ocean than the alternatives they currently rely upon.
+The DRC segment of the Lobito Corridor is the corridor's main operating constraint.
+LAR describes the Luau-to-Kolwezi access section as 450 kilometres under a track-access agreement with SNCC, while the broader SNCC network continues from Kolwezi toward Lubumbashi and Sakania.
+The segment traverses the southern DRC's Katanga mining province — a geological formation that contains the world's largest reserves of cobalt, globally significant deposits of copper, and increasingly important reserves of germanium and tin.
+The corridor's economic logic depends on whether this DRC interface can be rehabilitated and governed well enough to give miners a faster, cheaper, and more reliable route to the Atlantic Ocean.

 Rehabilitating this segment requires not merely fixing track and procuring locomotives, but restructuring the institutional relationship between SNCC, the Congolese state, international financiers, and the mining companies that generate the freight demand the railway must capture.
 It is simultaneously an engineering project, a governance reform challenge, and a diplomatic negotiation — all conducted in one of the world's most complex operating environments.